Who this information is for

 Applying for access points

 University Information Services (UIS) can provide access points (APs) to departments and to Colleges and other institutions interested in renting them.
-These APs are centrally managed by the UIS and will broadcast the UniOfCam and eduroam services.
-There are also options for broadcasting locally authenticated wireless services from the UIS APs.
+These APs are centrally managed and ownership is retained by UIS.
+They will broadcast the various UniOfCam and eduroam services and there are also options for broadcasting locally authenticated wireless services from UIS APs.

 Departments can apply for APs which means they will not have to pay any annual rental charges.
 These are supplied at the discretion of the Wireless Team, who may want to carry out a survey first.
 Every department is given an allocation of APs deemed appropriate for its needs.
 If a department requires more APs than is allocated to it, these will be supplied at the discretion of the Wireless Team who manages the Wireless Service budget.